awsdocs/aws-sam-developer-guide/doc_source/what-is-sam.md

 ## What is the AWS SAM template specification?<a name="what-is-sam-template"></a>

 The AWS SAM template specification is an open\-source framework that you can use to define and manage your serverless application infrastructure code\.
 The AWS SAM template specification is:
-+ **An extension of AWS CloudFormation** – If you are familiar with AWS CloudFormation, you can use its syntax directly within AWS SAM templates\.
++ **Built on AWS CloudFormation** – Use the AWS CloudFormation syntax directly within your AWS SAM template, taking advantage of its extensive support of resource and property configurations\.
+If you are already familiar with AWS CloudFormation, you don't have to learn a new service to manage your application infrastructure code\.
-+ **Built on AWS CloudFormation** – AWS SAM templates use the AWS CloudFormation service to provision your AWS resources\.
++ **An extension of AWS CloudFormation** – AWS SAM offers its own unique syntax that focuses specifically on speeding up serverless development\.
+You can use both the AWS CloudFormation and AWS SAM syntax within the same template\.
-+ **An abstract, short\-hand syntax** – Define your infrastructure quickly with fewer lines of code and a lower chance of errors\.
-Its syntax is especially curated to abstract away the complexity in defining your infrastructure\.
++ **An abstract, short\-hand syntax** – Using the AWS SAM syntax, you can define your infrastructure quickly, in fewer lines of code, and with a lower chance of errors\.
+Its syntax is especially curated to abstract away the complexity in defining your serverless application infrastructure\.
-+ **Transformational** – AWS SAM does the complex work of transforming your templates into the code necessary to provision your infrastructure through AWS CloudFormation\.
++ **Transformational** – AWS SAM does the complex work of transforming your template into the code necessary to provision your infrastructure through AWS CloudFormation\.

 Here’s an example of a basic serverless application\.
 This application processes requests to get all items from a database through an HTTP request\.
 It consists of the following parts: